Judge: DOJ has 1 week to provide redacted Mar-a-Lago affidavit - NewsBreak

 Instead, Judge Bruce Reinhart will allow the Justice Department until Aug.
 25 to provide a redacted version to the court.
 The judge said there are portions of the affidavit that could be unsealed.

-The affidavit prosecutors used to get the search warrant for Trump’s Mar-a-Lago home could provide more intimate details as to what the Department of Justice believed was at Mar-a-Lago and why they felt the need to search the home .Trump Organization CFO pleads guilty in tax evasion case
+The affidavit prosecutors used to get the search warrant for Trump’s Mar-a-Lago home could provide more intimate details as to what the Department of Justice believed was at Mar-a-Lago and why they felt the need to search the home.

 Attorneys representing the news media have also fought to have the affidavit unsealed.